Hon. Angus John Elphinstone

 Last Edited=7 Aug 2004

 Mary Wriothesley was the daughter of Henry Wriothesley, 2nd Earl of Southampton and Hon.
 Mary Browne.2 She and Thomas Arundell, 1st Baron Arundell of Wardour obtained a marriage license on 18 June 1585.1 She died circa June 1607.
-She was buried on 27 June 1607 at Tisbury, Wiltshire, England.2
+She was buried on 27 June 1607 at Tisbury, Wiltshire, EnglandG.2

 Her married name became Arundell.
 She gained the title of Baroness Arundell of Wardour on 4 May 1605.